Tokugawa Iesada: Shōgun (1853–1858)

 Iesada became shōgun on the sudden death of his father, Tokugawa Ieyoshi at the height of the Black Ships episode.
 Already in poor health, he took no active role in political affairs, leaving negotiations with the Americans in the hand of Abe Masahiro.
 The Convention of Kanagawa was signed on 31 March 1854.
 Abe resigned his post shortly afterwards, and was replaced as leader of the rōjū by Hotta Masayoshi.

-On 4–7 November 1854, the Great Nankaidō earthquakes and tsunamis killed 80,000 people.
-This was followed by the 1854 Tōkai earthquake on 23 December 1854.
-The earthquake struck primarily in the Tōkai region but destroyed houses as far away as in Edo.
-The accompanying tsunami caused damage along the entire coast from the Bōsō Peninsula in modern-day Chiba Prefecture to Tosa Province (modern-day Kōchi Prefecture).
-The earthquake and tsunami also struck Shimoda on Izu peninsula; and because the port had just been designated as the prospective location for a U.S. consulate, some construed the natural disasters as demonstration of the displeasure of the kami.
+Between December 1854 and November 1855, the Ansei great earthquakes and tsunamis killed up to 80,000 people.
+The earthquakes struck primarily in the Tōkai region but destroyed houses as far away as in Edo.
+The accompanying tsunamis caused damage along the entire coast from the Bōsō Peninsula in modern-day Chiba Prefecture to Tosa Province (modern-day Kōchi Prefecture).
+The earthquakes and tsunamis also damaged Shimoda on Izu Peninsula; and because the port had just been designated as the prospective location for a U.S. consulate, some construed the natural disasters as demonstration of the displeasure of the kami.
+The 1855 earthquake in Edo resulted in major fires and heavy loss of life, with a death toll of 10,000 people.

-The 1854 Nankai earthquake followed on 24 December 1854, killing over 10,000 people from the Tōkai region down to Kyushu, and the 1855 earthquake in Edo, one of the Ansei great earthquakes, with resulting fire damage and loss of life.

-On 18 December 1856, he married Princess Atsu, adopted daughter of Shimazu Nariakira and Konoe Tadahiro.
+On 18 December 1856, Iesada married Princess Atsu, adopted daughter of Shimazu Nariakira and Konoe Tadahiro.
 She was known as Midaidokoro Atsuko (first-wife Atsuko).

 On 21 October 1857, Iesada received the newly arrived American Consul Townsend Harris in an audience at Edo Castle.

 Under Hotta Masayoshi's advice, Iesada ultimately signed the Harris Treaty of 1858 (the Treaty of Amity and Commerce between Japan and the United States), and subsequently other Unequal Treaties (including the Anglo-Japanese Friendship Treaty, and Anglo-Japanese Treaty of Amity and Commerce) which broke the sakoku (isolation) policy and opened Japan to foreign influences.

 Kōmei, the reigning emperor at the time, was a major opponent of his policies.
 This strengthened the sonnō jōi movement.

 Ii Naosuke was appointed tairō from 23 April 1858.

 A widespread cholera outbreak from 1858 to 1860 is believed to have killed between 100,000 and 200,000 people in Edo alone.

 Iesada died childless in 1858, possibly from the cholera outbreak.
 His grave is at the Tokugawa clan temple of Kan'ei-ji in Ueno.
 His buddhist name was Onkyoin.

 Political factions within the bakufu clashed over the succession.
 Tokugawa Nariaki of Mito, Satsuma and others wanted to see Tokugawa Yoshinobu as his successor, while the Ōoku and shogunate officials including Ii Naosuke supported Tokugawa Iemochi, and succeeded.
 These quarrels ended in the Ansei Purge.